ajfrierson/international-FE-2/README.md

 Component for the actual grid display of all students falling within the current pagination count.

+Component state is utilized and managed with the React Hooks API to implement the pagination feature.

 _Can be found in the following container(s): `HomePage`_

 ### `StudentGridItem.jsx`